ColeTrammer/iros/README.md

 # TODO
 * Networking (TCP resending)
-* Graphics (windowing support)
 * configuration/startup files
-* SMP
 * pthreads like library (conditions, barriers, cancellation, rdwrlock, scheduling)
 * try to write in C++ instead of C

-# Current Issues
-* Unix permission support is extremely limited, nothing has uids or gids, and the execute but is never respected.